Ikeda Anba Wooden Field Camera

 and rear standard slid forward so a wide lens will clear the baseboard

-The main fault with this camera is that the focussing racks should be packed, but with this machine the racks are screwed in from the side, so rack packing will be difficult.
+The main fault with this camera is that the focussing racks need to be be packed, but with this machine the racks are screwed in from the side, so rack packing will be difficult.
 The addition of nylon washers to the locks will allow some degree of controlled slippage for nice tight focusing.
 Before getting nylon washers I will use home made yogurt carton plastic ones.
 In the meanwhile, it is easy to hold the focusing knob in place while the focus lock is tightened, and check locking has not moved the standard backwards, which can happen.
 This is fiddly, but this camera in not quite in the quality league of Gandolf or Ebony.

 Rear of Ikeda camera showing simple, but strong, spring back

-Focusing screen; the other complaint was that the screen is too coarse, but I was expecting that.
-I have replaced it with a spare Sinar screen, which is perfect for it.
+The other complaint was that the screen is too coarse, but I was expecting that.
+I have replaced it with a spare Sinar screen, which is perfect.
 The Linhof screen is also a bit coarse, but I have lived with that for about thirty years.
 The big problem is that the back is a spring back, which means it can't used a roll film back.

 Maximum rise with 135mm Symmar lens

-Camera movements are limited, beautifuly limited for a landscape camera, with a small amount of front rise, shown on the top photograph, front swing and a bit of front and rear tilt.
-For forest work a bit of front rise will do, and for the coast a tiny amount of rear tilt.
+These are limited, beautifuly limited for a landscape camera, with a small amount of front rise, shown on the top photograph, front swing and a bit of front and rear tilt.
+For forest work a bit of front rise will do, and for the coast rear tilt.
 The pay off between front tilt and rear tilt is that rear tilt retains the use the centre of the lens coverage, where it is sharpest, but can distort the image.
 For coastal work this does not really matter.
 Using front tilt there is no distortion, but the lens coverage moves off to the edge, and image quality and coverage can be impaired if the lens has limited working angle.
 The front rise is the only truly awkward aspect of this camera as it requires thee hands, one on each locking knob and one to support the lens, which will slide down unless held.
 This design quirk is shared by the Tacky Hara.
 (Is this the same design as the Tacky Hara?)

 Ikeda camera tilted down, with 180mm Symmar and back